Hieuto0409/Smart-Agri-Mesh/README.md

 - **Cloud Integration:** Real-time data visualization and remote control using MQTT protocol and a user-friendly dashboard.
 - **Low-Power Design:** Optimized firmware to ensure long-term operation on battery power for remote farm areas.
 - **Scalable Architecture:** Designed to support multiple sensor nodes for large-scale agricultural environments.
+- **AI-Driven Autonomous Irrigation:** Integrates a trained machine learning model via Edge Impulse on the ESP32 to automatically control the water pump based strictly on soil moisture and temperature inputs.